pjmartinkus/College_Basketball/README.md

 and submitted it to ESPN's Tournament Challenge to test how well it performed.

 ### Last Year's Results
-To start off with, I'm excited to say that the bracket successfully predicted the winner for the third time out of four years.
-It's honestly incredible how frequently this bracket has predicted the winner even if you account for some favorites winning it over the last few years and I honestly don't expect this trend to continue.

-Overall, it was a pretty average year as far as the metrics go.
-I predicted 59% of the games in the tournament and 67% of the games that included my predicted winner (in later rounds my predicted winner may have lost already), which is about in line with most previous years.
-However, there were ore upsets this year than any of the previous three years I've been doing this project and despite the generally average results, I think the model actually did better than in the past.
-The upset precision and recall metrics are slightly up this year, which help account for the similar accuracy metrics despite the increased number of upsets.
+Unfortunately, it was somewhat of an off year for this project, though that can partially be explained by the unusual number and unexpectedness of the upsets this year.
+The overall accuracy, precision and recall were down compared to most previous year.
+However, the adjusted metrics, which account for games where my selected winner wasn't even present aren't too bad, which I think speaks to how this tournament had some shocking early upsets that shaped the rest of the tournament.

-I again submitted the bracket to ESPN's Tournament Challenge and ended up in the 95th percentile.
-I should mention that this challenge heavily favors predicting later games correctly so the fact that I predicted the winner correctly provides a huge boost as far as scoring goes, but I think it's still a fun way to compare my bracket to other brackets across the country.
+I again submitted the bracket to ESPN's Tournament Challenge and ended up in the 49th percentile, so a pretty big drop compared to last year when my bracket successfully predicted the winner.
+As mentioned in the past, the scoring in these types of contests is heavily skewed towards picking later games correctly.

 ### Using the Code Available in the Repository
 All of the code required to make my predictions are available in the python files and